mendix/cf-mendix-buildpack/README.md

 ### 2. Push your App

-We push an MDA (Mendix Deployment Archive) that was built by Mendix Studio Pro to Cloud Foundry.
+The following commands push an MDA (Mendix Deployment Archive) that was built by Mendix Studio Pro to Cloud Foundry.

-*Note: please replace `<LINK-TO-BUILDPACK>` in the commands below with a link to the version of the buildpack you are trying to deploy.
-Please check [this section](#buildpack-releases-and-version-pinning) for details on how to pick a release.*
+*:warning: Please replace `<LINK-TO-BUILDPACK>` in the commands below with a link to the version of the buildpack you are trying to deploy.
+Check [this section](#buildpack-releases-and-version-pinning) for details on how to pick a release.*

 ```shell
 cf push <YOUR_APP> -b <LINK-TO-BUILDPACK> -p <YOUR_MDA>.mda -t 180
 ```

-We can also push a project directory.
+Pushing a project directory is also possible.
 This will move the build process (using MxBuild, a component of Mendix Studio Pro) to Cloud Foundry:

 ```shell
 cd <PROJECT DIR>; cf push -b <LINK-TO-BUILDPACK> -t 180